UnitApi/app/README.md

-# app
+# Form based on js.jloads.com - oldest version from 2020
+It's just an example...

+Frontend app,
-frontend app, using js.jloads.com, small html modules, possible to use in external projects
+using js.jloads.com, small html modules, possible to use in external projects

-## ladowane bezposrednio z github

-### How it works?
+## How it works?

 ![head](docs/head.png)